• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 The Importance of Bounce Rate

 A higher bounce rate means more visitors to your website simply exited before making any meaningful impact.
-Using this metric as a baseline is a great way to find a root cause for low conversion rates (which we’ll discuss in a moment).
+Using this metric as a baseline is a great way to find the root cause for low conversion rates (which we’ll discuss in a moment).

 2. Low Average Time on Page & Session Duration